-See also Open Research Online for further details of Anastasia Bakogianni’s research publications.
+See the publications tab for details of my research publications.

-To hear Anastasia talking about her book Electra Ancient & Modern you can watch her interview on Classics Confidential.
+For more information about my book Electra Ancient & Modern see my interview on Classics Confidential.

 I have experience of teaching a number of courses including Greek Literature, Classical Mythology, Greek Drama, Homer and classical reception courses.
-At The Open University I chair the Reading Classical Greek: Language and Literature module (A275) and contribute to Exploring the Classical World (A219).
-I am also heavily involved in designing a new MA module.
+At The Open University I chaired the Reading Classical Greek: Language and Literature module (A275) and contributed to Exploring the Classical World (A219).
+I was also heavily involved in designing a new MA module.

 I hold an Honorary Research Fellowship from the Department of Greek and Latin at University College London which allows me to continue to be involved in the research activities of the University of London.
 I teach on the MA in Approaches to the Reception of the Classical World (2011-13).
 Previously I contributed to The Classical Past in Modern Greece MA course (2006-8).

 I am also heavily involved in promoting the activities of the Classical Reception Studies Network (CRSN).
 Since 2005 I have organised a series of annual graduate workshops on behalf of the network.

 In addition I am an Associate Editor of the New Voices in Classical Reception Studies annual e-journal published by the Open University and specially developed for early career researchers.